 Have you seen people affiliated with NoSQL databases aggressively advertising them as a solution for everything?
-Maybe early adopters swearing allegiance to the NoSQL and claiming of passing the point of no return to SQL?
-Unsurprisingly, one may think of NoSQL as the silver bullet, which solves all the problems.
+Maybe early adopters swearing allegiance to the NoSQL and claiming to pass the point of no return to SQL?
+Unsurprisingly, one may think of NoSQL as the silver bullet which solves all the problems.
 Is it?
 Should we always use NoSQL?

-In spite of contrasting differences with the OLAP complexity, very simple non-hierarchical key-value structures with well-defined data types would also fit better in the traditional SQL environment.
+For a start, a simple non-hierarchical key-value structure with well-defined data types would fit better in the traditional SQL environment.
 Though, there are some exceptions, like if you are not persisting data on disk, then Redis or Apache Ignite could be a way to go.

 You may have come across many NoSQL key-value databases (Amazon DynamoDB, Oracle NoSQL Database, Couchbase, etc.), which provide heaps of features and flexibility.
-But for simple needs in a small project you would not gain any benefits and usually hosting costs of the NoSQL infrastructure are a bit higher.
+But for simple needs in a small project, you’re less likely to gain any benefits.
+And if we get down to SQLite, it just doesn’t get simpler and cheaper from here.

-Quote from the Amazon DynamoDB guy Rick Houlihan:
+Quote from Rick Houlihan (ex.
+Amazon DynamoDB and later, MongoDB guy ):

 I would add — scaling at a lower price.

-SQL databases are optimising storage usage, when NoSQL — CPU.
-And now CPU is the most expensive resource in data centres, when storage is the cheapest.
+SQL databases are optimised for a smaller storage size when NoSQL — for less CPU and RAM on the most important requests.
+And now CPU and RAM is the most expensive resource in data centres when storage is the cheapest.
 At the same time, the most often operation against the DB is querying data, where all the

-GROUP BYs on a normalised DB are hammering the CPU.
+GROUP BYs on a normalised DB are hammering RAM with the CPU on finding matching rows (especially in a hash join).

-But the difference in hosting costs is not linear and NoSQL wins only at a bigger scale.
+But the difference in hosting costs is not linear and a clear NoSQL win only happens at a bigger scale.
 So, no need to scale in the cloud — avoid the hustle with NoSQL.

 Reason #4.
 Ad hoc queries

-The traditional SQL DBs makes adding ad hoc queries quite a trivial task.
+The traditional SQL DBs make adding ad hoc queries quite a trivial task.
 Thanks to normalised data and flexible indexes (plus the internal query optimiser).

 It’s a different story in the NoSQL realm.
 First, denormalised data structure makes it difficult to choose the right source of data.
 The structure is optimised for your business processes, which might be far off the needs of your ad hoc query.
 If you overcome the first hurdle, then the implementation depends on the NoSQL server.